droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Participation

 <img class="img-right" src="../img/participation.jpg" alt="Participation">
-This class is taught in an active learning format and, thus, our time during class is short and precious.
+This course is taught in an active learning format and, thus, our time during class is short and precious.
 The following behaviors are indicative of an active fully participating student:

 - Attended the entire class period (including showing up on time).
 - Came to class having fully completed the required preparation materials (see above).
 - Diligently worked on the homework exercises.
 - Asked pertinent questions.
-- Collaboratively worked with others on class material.
+- Collaboratively worked with others on course material.
 - Took notes during short lectures.
 - Paid attention during short lectures.
 - Followed the [class conduct guidelines](#classroom-conduct-and-academic-integrity).